Canada's CP Rail to resume operations after arbitration agreement | Business

 Canada's CP Rail to resume operations after arbitration agreement

-Canadian Pacific Railway Ltd and union Teamsters Canada Rail Conference have agreed to binding arbitration over a labor dispute, allowing for operations to resume from Tuesday at the country's second-largest railroad.
+Canadian Pacific Railway Ltd will resume operations on Tuesday as it agreed to settle a labor dispute with the union representing its conductors and engineers through arbitration, averting more pain to firms battling supply-chain disruptions.
+The railroad said the agreement with Teamsters Canada Rail Conference ends the work stoppage that began early Sunday when it locked its workers out over a dispute on pensions, pay and benefits.

-The company halted operations and locked its workers out early on Sunday, sparking calls for a quick negotiated end to the work stoppage over fears that it could aggravate a shortage of commodities caused by Russia's invasion of Ukraine.
-Canadian Pacific said on Tuesday it would immediately begin work to resume normal train operations across the country.
+That sparked calls for quick negotiations over fears it could aggravate a shortage of commodities caused by Russia's invasion of Ukraine.
+Canada is the world's biggest producer of potash, a key ingredient for producing nitrogen-containing fertilizers, followed by Russia and Belarus.

-"While arbitration is not the preferred method, we were able to negotiate terms and conditions that were in the best interest of our members," union spokesperson Dave Fulton said in a statement.
-Minister of Labour Seamus O'Regan Jr mediated the talks between CP and the union.
+A binding arbitration typically involves an employer and a union presenting their demands before an independent arbitrator, whose decision on contract terms is final.
+"While arbitration is not the preferred method, we were able to negotiate terms and conditions that were in the best interest of our members," union spokesperson Dave Fulton said.

-CP had notified the union last week that it would lock out employees on Sunday, barring a breakthrough in talks on a deal covering pensions, pay and benefits.
-It said the key bargaining issue is the union's request for higher pension caps.
-The union reiterated on Tuesday that demands on wages and pensions still remain stumbling blocks.
+Normal operations will continue at CP during the arbitration period, Canada's Minister of Labour Seamus O'Regan Jr, who mediated the talks, said.
+The agreement comes as global supply chain woes hamper the rail sector and industries that depend on it to transport everything from cars to coal.

-The CP strike is the latest blow to Canada's battered supply chain, which last year weathered floods in British Columbia that suspended access to the country's biggest port.
-The country's last major railway labor disruption was an eight-day Canadian National Railway Co strike in 2019.
-However, there have been 12 stoppages due to poor weather, blockades, or labor issues, according to the Western Canadian Wheat Growers Association.
+"We are obviously relieved but even a strike of short duration has impacts and is costly," Chief executive of the Mining association of Canada Pierre Gratton said.
+Canada's Nutrien Ltd said last week it might need to reduce potash production at its mines in the province of Saskatchewan if CP went into a shutdown that lasted longer than a few days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)